cequence-io/openai-scala-client/README.md

 ---

+👉 **No time to read a lengthy tutorial?
+Sure, we hear you!
+Check out the [examples](./openai-examples/src/main/scala/io/cequence/openaiscala/examples) to see how to use the lib in practice.**

+---

-In addition to the OpenAI API, this library also supports API-compatible providers such as:
+In addition to the OpenAI API, this library also supports API-compatible providers (see [examples](./openai-examples/src/main/scala/io/cequence/openaiscala/examples/nonopenai)) such as:
 - [Azure OpenAI](https://azure.microsoft.com/en-us/products/ai-services/openai-service) - cloud-based, utilizes OpenAI models but with lower latency
 - [Azure AI](https://azure.microsoft.com/en-us/products/ai-studio) - cloud-based, offers a vast selection of open-source models
 - [Anthropic](https://www.anthropic.com/api) - cloud-based, a major competitor to OpenAI, features proprietary/closed-source models such as Claude3 - Haiku, Sonnet, and Opus